chloejhill/hucklebe.com/_works/iucn.md

 #### The Solution: Crisp messaging with top business engagement tips in an easy-to-share format

-By summarizing these lessons and experiences from SRJS local partners into a top tip guide and short video, IUCN were able to provide a roadmap for other conservation organisations who are interested in enhancing their opportunities to engage business in nature.
+By summarising these lessons and experiences from SRJS local partners into a top tip guide and short video, IUCN were able to provide a roadmap for other conservation organisations who are interested in enhancing their opportunities to engage business in nature.